 California sheriff’s deputy shot dead, ride-along injured in 'active shooter incident,' officials say

-A police officer in Northern California was killed and another deputy was injured after an "active shooter" incident early Wednesday, according to officials.
+A police officer was killed and a person with the officer on a ride-along was injured after an "active shooter" incident in Northern California early Wednesday, officials said.

+Two men were in custody in connection with the incident, but the scene was still "active" later Wednesday morning, with a helicopter and large contingent of law enforcement in the area, officials said.

-The El Dorado County Sheriff's Office said on Facebook the incident happened Wednesday morning in the area of Ridge Road and Mount Aukum Road in the unincorporated community of Somerset, located about 60 miles east of Sacramento.
+The El Dorado County Sheriff's Office identified the deceased as Sheriff’s Deputy Brian Ishmael and said on Facebook the incident occurred in the area of Ridge Road and Mount Aukum Road in the unincorporated community of Somerset, located about 60 miles east of Sacramento.

 "It is with an extremely heavy heart that we announce that we lost a deputy in the line of duty this morning," the department said.